 This has less to do with a direct threat scenario than with the fact that the military infrastructure set up during the Cold War is still in place and is therefore available and affordable to US forces.
 It includes not only military training areas and several large Air Force bases (such as in Ramstein and Spangdahlem), but also staff compounds for several European headquarters.
 The Americans have also set up their Africa Command headquarters in Germany.
 And, finally, the US military hospital in Landstuhl performs a function that extends well beyond Germany; it is the place where seriously injured military personnel were taken during both US campaigns in Iraq and the war in Afghanistan.

 In light of these facts, German politicians tend to remain unruffled by threats of withdrawal.
 In actual fact, it would be impossible to remove large-scale US military facilities in Germany and relocate them to another country without incurring high costs.
 Poland has announced that it intends to spend up to $2 billion in an attempt to foster US readiness to station soldiers on its territory over the long term.

 At a visit in June, Trump told Polish President Andrzej Duda just how many soldiers could be involved in such a move: 2,000.
 The Polish people would then be invited to express their gratitude by naming the barracks Fort Trump.
 The White House later corrected the number given by the president, insisting that discussions so far involved the transfer of only 1,000 soldiers.

-is a Berlin correspondent for the Frankfurter Allgemeine Zeitung.
+is a politics editor for the Frankfurter Allgemeine Zeitung.